thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day1/readme.md

 # Prerequisites:
-- A computer of course :) with a browser (Google Chrome preferred)
+- A computer of course :) with a browser
 - A Customer Connect previously known as "MyVMware" account is required to access VMware Cloud Console otherwise you'll be asked to create one, this is pretty simple and quick (email, first & last name).
 To do so, follow the link to Customer Connect portal : https://customerconnect.vmware.com/account-registration.
 Once you provided your account email address you'll receive an email invitation to join an Organization called "Tanzu-VMC Exp Day", so please click on the link to join it and start labs.